 Place Leadership in Europe: Research Seminar Series 2023-2025

 Inaugural seminar – Northumbria University, Newcastle upon Tyne, 10th – 12th May 2023

 In conjunction with the University of Birmingham, the Chairs of the RSA North East, RSA North West and RSA Yorkshire and Humberside Branches hosted the first RSA Pan-Northern Branches Conference and the first seminar in a series of seminars to debate Place Leadership in Europe.

-The conference is designed to provide a platform for free thinking exchange of ideas, with the aim to address and discuss research and policy issues affecting the North of England in light of European and global trends and in view of national and regional contexts.
-During the one-day day, we will focus on how to respond to the current and future challenges for the North arising from multiple sources, such as the UK Industrial Strategy, new infrastructural investments such as HS2, the uncertainties posed by the Brexit process.
-Our scope is to look ahead to 2030 and the next decade for urban and regional development across public, private, voluntary and no-profit sector in the regions.
+The conference was designed to enable participants to examine the experiences of Combined authorities across England, together with international and European comparisons in order to translate the lesson learning between the different jurisdictions to the circumstances of the North of England.
+The aim was to provide a platform for the free thinking exchange of ideas, to address and discuss research and policy issues affecting the North of England in light of European and global trends and in view of national and regional contexts.
+The scope was to look ahead to 2030 and the next decade for urban and regional development across public, private, voluntary and non-profit sector in the regions.